 TGbe editor: Please change paragraph below as follows [#MAC Fix 11]:

 The Data field shall be encoded using either BCC defined in 36.3.13.3.2 (BCC coding) or the LDPC code defined in 36.3.13.3.3 (LDPC coding).
 For an EHT MU PPDU, the coding type is selected by the Coding subfield in the User field of EHT-SIG, as defined in 36.3.12.8 (EHT-SIG).
-For an EHT TB PPDU, the coding type is selected by the UL FEC Coding Type subfield in User Info field in the soliciting Trigger frame, or the RU size indicated in RU Allocation subfield in the soliciting frame carrying a TRS Control subfield, as defined in 9.3.1.22 (Trigger frame format) and 35.4.2.3.1 (TXVECTOR parameters for EHT TB PPDU response to TRS Control subfield), respectively (TBD). (#2642)The coding type can be either BCC or LDPC if the size of the RU or MRU assigned to the STA is less than or equal to 242 tones, otherwise it shall be LDPC.
+For an EHT TB PPDU, the coding type is selected by the UL FEC Coding Type subfield in User Info field in the soliciting Trigger frame, or the RU size indicated in RU Allocation subfield in the soliciting frame carrying a TRS Control subfield, as defined in 9.3.1.22 (Trigger frame format) and 35.4.2.3.1 (TXVECTOR parameters for EHT TB PPDU response to TRS Control subfield), respectively. (#2642)The coding type can be either BCC or LDPC if the size of the RU or MRU assigned to the STA is less than or equal to 242 tones, otherwise it shall be LDPC.[#MAC Fix 11]

 Encoding process for an EHT TB PPDU